ShufflerBardOnTheEdge/MemPrO/README.md

 -c, --curvature : This toggles global curvature minimisation.
 This is currently not compatible with -dm.

 -itp, --itp_file : The code makes heavy use of the martini parameters.
 The path to a martini 3 itp file should go here.
-The default loaction is TBD.
+The default loaction is read from the environment variable PATH_TO_MARTINI.

 -bd, --build_system : This should be a number that indicates how many of the final configurations should be build using Insane.
 This will currently only work if your input file is coarse grain.